aspiers/openstack-summit-2016-austin-project-creation/markdown/setting-up-your-project.md

 ## Choose the right technologies

  *    Choice of programming language
- *    Choice of libraries/frameworks used (quote training-labs here)
+ *    Choice of libraries/frameworks used
  *    How this impacts whether a project will be approved (TC)

+Note:

+Quote training-labs here

 <!-- .slide: data-state="normal" -->